Nipissing University's Youth in Extended Society Care Mentorship Program

 How to Register

 Are you a high school student between the ages of 16-19 considering post-secondary?
 Are you interested in obtaining the guidance and support of a university student mentor?
 Do you want to visit a university campus and participate in group activities and events?
-If you answered yes to any of these questions, register for the Crown Ward mentorship Program!
+If you answered yes to any of these questions, register for the Youth in Extended Society Care Mentorship Program!

-The Nipissing University Crown Ward Mentorship Program is an initiative supported by the Crown Ward Education Championship Team.
+The Nipissing University Youth in Extended Society Care Mentorship Program is an initiative supported by the Crown Ward Education Championship Team.

 Crown Ward Education Championship Team